gitter-badger/hibbitts-design-org/pages/blog/2015-11-20-why-flip-the-LMS/post.md

 Here are some primary reasons that come to mind:

-* To support your pedagogical goals
+* To support pedagogical goals unmet by current LMS/platform
-* To enable an open practice for you and your students
+* To increase capability of access, sharing and collaboration
-* To deliver a better student (and facilitator!) experience
+* To deliver a better student (and facilitator) experience
-* To avoid data lock-in with the current institutional LMS
-* To increase flexibility over such aspects as access, sharing, etc.